Herc Holdings Inc. research snapshot

 Fundamental monitor

-Track total revenue growth (organic vs. acquisition-driven), H&E integration milestones, fleet productivity and utilization, used equipment gross margins, adjusted EBITDA margins, net leverage ratio, free cash flow, and dividend coverage.
+Track total revenue growth (organic vs. acquisition-driven), H&E integration milestones, fleet productivity and utilization, used equipment gross margins, adjusted EBITDA margins, net leverage ratio, free cash flow, dividend coverage, and guidance changes.

 Investment research summary